-The Parks and Wildlife Service Division is responsible for managing Tasmania's parks and reserves and for protecting the State's unique natural heritage while at the same time providing for the sustainable use and economic opportunities for the Tasmanian community.
+The Parks & Wildlife Service Division acts as both Tasmania's biggest land manager and one of the most significant tourism operators, contributing significant to the state's brand and capacity to deliver experiences.
+The PWS is responsible for managing Tasmania's parks and reserves and for protecting the State's unique natural heritage while at the same time providing for the sustainable use and economic opportunities for the Tasmanian community.